-A different angle on the ‘erotic’, not the sensual ‘wood nymph’ presence in Moyulla or the more overt sexuality of Tate’s Avenue, rather pleasure moments using delicacies that bring pleasure-on-a-plate to the senses.
+A different angle on the ‘erotic’, not the ‘wood nymph’ presence in Moyulla or the more overt sexuality of Tate’s Avenue, rather a memory of sensual pleasure-on-a-plate.
 This short prose-poem is designed to bring a smile to the lips of a Japanese friend.

-- Fiddleheads are edible ferns, eaten raw, steamed, simmered or sautéed as a luxury throughout the eastern states of the USA, though little known elsewhere; Heaney has clearly enjoyed these delicious things;
+- fiddleheads: edible ferns, eaten raw, steamed, simmered or sautéed as a luxury throughout the eastern states of the USA, though little known elsewhere; Heaney has clearly enjoyed these delicious things;

 - three sections: questions about the delicacy; the connection; the erotic!

 - sound effects: Heaney runs with the [ɪ] sound of the title Fiddleheads/ delicious things I think/ erotic/ frilled/ infolded/ little alongside it the variant (i) sound [ai] Ireland/ surprised/ tenderized.

 - Heaney is a meticulous craftsman using combinations of vowel and consonant to form a poem that is something to be listened to.

 - the music of the poem: eleven assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes , or reprises them at intervals or threads them through the text: